kalinchuk/mark_8_reproduction/README.md

 <img width="400" alt="CPU Board Jumpers" src="https://github.com/kalinchuk/mark_8_reproduction/assets/1035984/b1e379a0-a1d3-45f8-87de-cfc9e11c3b5d">

-As mentioned in the Bugs section, I went ahead and connected IC3 pin 4 to ground.
+As mentioned in the Bugs section, I went ahead and connected IC3 pin 4 to ground by soldering it to the passing trace (since that trace is connected to ground).

 <img width="400" alt="CPU Board Bug" src="https://github.com/kalinchuk/mark_8_reproduction/assets/1035984/0a64f483-0795-4540-8bb9-8c909d17dbe8">